Zoo Jobs Require a Special Skillset

 Does ABC Offer Any Alumni Support?

 ABC is invested in the success of our graduates.
 We provide a private job postings site, and we can help you build your resume and hone strong interview skills.
 Also, as an ABC graduate, you will have lifetime access to our curriculum should you need to refresh your memory or update your knowledge.
+Lifetime access to your zookeeper assistant curriculum may prove to be invaluable, especially if after becoming a certified zookeeper assistant you decide to continue your learning to someday pursue a degree for a formal zookeeper career.
 You will also have the opportunity to join our ABC Alumni group.
-This group consists of over 24,740 graduates from all of our animal related programs.
+This group consists of over 33,645 graduates from all of our animal related programs.
 At times it can be a very small and interconnected world and having connections to thousands of animal career professionals might be very helpful for networking and making lifelong professional connections.

 Sounds Great!
 When Can I Get Started?

 As a distance learning program, ABC offers open enrollment, so you never have to wait to begin classes!
 You can complete your certification in as little as eight months.
-To take the first step toward a great career working with animals, call us at 800-795-3294 and set up an interview with an admissions counselor.
+To take the first step toward a great career working with exotic animals, large and small, call us at 800-795-3294 and set up an interview with an admissions counselor.